 Here is a good summary of the convoluted rules: https://www.tripadvisor.com/Travel-g41707-c211983/Newton:Massachusetts:Baggage.Rules.For.Multi.Airline.Trips.html

 Marketing carrier should be ‘Most Significant Carrier’ on your ticket which will govern checked baggage.

-In practice for hand baggage the carriers will enforce what they are accustomed, which would be their own rules.
+In practice for hand baggage, the carriers will enforce what they are accustomed, which would be their own rules.
 If you are not checking baggage or using the counter you should be able to keep a low profile.
-Stuffing heavy things in pockets or in a duty-free or other shopping bag can also help.
+Stuffing heavy things in pockets or in a duty-free or another shopping bag can also help.
 On connection I doubt you would be hassled, if so, for instance at the gate, you can say you flew on BA and they approved the carry-on.
-At most they should check it for free.
+At most, they should check it for free.
 Also good to pick up from BA or another one of those “approved cabin baggage” tags.

-I followed his advice by getting an “Approved Cabin Baggage” tag from British Airways for my hand bag which would easily fit under my seat but would almost assuredly be over 2kg.
+I followed his advice by getting an “Approved Cabin Baggage” tag from British Airways for my handbag which would easily fit under my seat but would almost assuredly be over 2kg.
 I also prepared my “dumb tourist” face if questioned and if it was OK to fly here then why is it too heavy for the connecting flight.

 It was time for the moment of truth.
 When landing in Berlin, we had to walk to a different terminal and re-clear security to get to the Airberlin gates for our flight.
 I was worried because if these gates were only for one airline, they would know what the baggage limits are.
 I’d already gone this far, what was I going to do?
 My anxiety was beginning to grow but there was no turning back now.